 Third, the Russian population is 3.5 times larger than Ukraine's population.
 Ukraine is running out of soldiers.
 The Russians can keep on throwing troops at Ukrainian soldiers to wear them out, and sustain high losses while doing so.

-However, Ukraine's seizure of territory has embarrassed Putin to the extent that he has pulled some troops from Ukraine to fight the invasion and quell public unease.
-He has obtained 10,000 troops from North Korea to help fight the war with Ukraine because the numbers of Russian troops are limited.
-He dares not call up a full scale conscription because there would be a backlash within Russia.
-Being conscripted to fight in a war is seldom popular anywhere, including Russia.
+Ukraine's seizure of territory has embarrassed Putin to the extent that he has pulled some troops from Ukraine to fight the invasion and quell public unease.
+He has obtained 10,000 troops from North Korea and recruited naive Chinese to help fight the war with Ukraine because the numbers of Russian troops are limited.
+He has only recently called up a full scale conscription within Russia.
+Being conscripted to fight is never popular.

-In the long run, however, Russia should be able to push out the Ukrainian invasion.
+Russia has finally pushed out most Ukrainian troops from its territory.
 Putin does not like to lose, or give up on any prominent position he has taken, regardless of the cost to his nation.

 We do know that the Russian banking sector raised interest rates to 21% near the end of October, 2024, and inflation was projected to average 8.8% for the year.
-And there have been reports that the Russian railway system is near breakdown because of a lack of ball bearings embargoed by the West.
+And there have been reports that the Russian railway system is near breakdown because of a lack of ball bearings embargoed by the West, which will eventually be supplied by China.

 Both the stress on Russia's economy and Ukraine's seizure of Russian territory are putting pressure on Putin to stop his ill-advised war.
 However, unless the invasion causes so much additional disruption that his generals seriously question the war, he may be able to keep pecking away at Ukraine for a long time.

 Ukraine, meanwhile is suffering greatly from the war.
 Russia is gradually learning from its mistakes on the battlefield and getting better at using drones to kill Ukrainian troops and civilians.
-The war has degenerated into the use of missiles and drones, with those of Russia destroying Ukrainian infrastructure, including the energy grid before winter, and terrorizing civilians.
+The war has degenerated into the use of missiles, drones, and artillery, with Russia destroying Ukrainian infrastructure, including the energy grid, and terrorizing civilians.

 Ukraine's economic and manpower means are limited.
-When the United States drops its commitment to assist Ukraine, president Zelenskyy will have to come to the realization that he must concede some territory in the short term for peace.
+If the United States drops its commitment to assist Ukraine, president Zelenskyy will have to concede some territory in the short term for peace.
 The European Union, shamefully, is still too weak militarily to provide sufficient weapons and ammunition to Ukraine.